Lake Academy: Faculty and staff

 The high school's director is John Weiss.
 The student-to-teacher ratio is 6 to 1.
-The faculty has 10 teachers.
+The faculty had 10 teachers.

 Curriculum

 Classroom subjects include mathematics, English grammar and literature, and the sciences.
 Computer science is also taught.

 Notable alumni

 Thomas M. "T.J."
-Lane III, a 17-year-old student who pleaded guilty in 2013 to the February 2012 Chardon High School shooting, was a sophomore at the time at Lake Academy.
+Lane III, a 17-year-old student who pleaded guilty in 2013 to the 2012 Chardon High School shooting, was a sophomore at the time at Lake Academy.
 Tried as an adult, he was sentenced to three life sentences without parole.